Westboro, Missouri: Geography

 According to the United States Census Bureau, the city has a total area of 0.25 sqmi, all land.

 Missouri Routes C and O service the town and the Middle Tarkio Creek passes on the east side of the town.
-Northboro, Iowa is about 5 miles north-northeast, Blanchard, Iowa lies 6 miles northeast, and Tarkio is about 7 miles southwest.
+Northboro, Iowa is about 5 mi north-northeast, Blanchard, Iowa lies 6 mi northeast, and Tarkio is about 7 mi southwest.